Davisonyeas/KNN-Implementation/README.md

 ![](Euclidean_distance.png)

-## APPLICATIONS in MACHINE LEARNING
+## Applications in Machine Learning

 KNN is widely used in machine learning applications.
 Some of the most famous use cases are mentioned below.